 The Women in Safe Homes Fund is the world’s first gender-lens property fund focused on helping women who either suffered domestic abuse or are ex-offenders.

-The Fund is jointly managed by the Patron dedicated team and Resonance Ltd and operates in partnership with women's sector organisations and charities to offer housing support and specialist services.
+The Fund is jointly managed by the Patron dedicated team and Resonance and operates in partnership with women's sector organisations and charities to offer housing support and specialist services.
 In addition to Patron's financial resources commitment, Patron actively engages in Corporate Social Responsibility (CSR) activities to support the Women in Safe Homes objectives.

 Why the need for the fund?